Econundrums/Satellite-Complexity/README.md

 ```
 ![tanglegram](images/tanglegram.png)

 As highlighted in the engtanglement value and image above, choosing DIANA or AGNES for this exercise will yield similar results.
+However, since I'm looking for

+<a name="introduction"></a>
+## Choosing N-Clusters

+The last thing needed in order to apply HC to our complexity analysis is to pick the optimal number of clusters to group our datum points in.